dpajek/angular-gettingstarted-unafaj/README.md

 This short project is the result of Angular's Getting Started tutorial: https://angular.io/start

+It served as a nice introduction to the basics of Angular.
 It was developed on StackBlitz and hosted on Firebase.

 [Hosted on Firebase](https://agettingstarted.web.app/)